vehutech/100DaysOfPython/Day_0/A Computational Map.md

 - Why programmers exist 🤓

-- The levels of abstraction in computing (using a kitchen analogy, of course)
+- The levels of abstraction

 - The rise of Python 🐍